TykTechnologies/tyk-operator/pkg/snapshot/README.md

 }
 ```

-The CLI checks for `k8sName` and `k8sNamespace` fields of each ApiDefinition's Config Data
+The CLI checks for `k8sName` and `k8sNamespace` fields of each ApiDefinition's
-to generate metadata of the output CR.
-If these fields exist, the CLI uses the
+Config Data to generate metadata of the output CR.
+If these fields exist, the CLI
-values specified in these fields.
-Otherwise, it uses default values (`REPLACE_ME_`
+uses the values specified in these fields.
+Otherwise, it uses default values
-for name and `default` for namespace) for them.
+(`REPLACE_ME_` for `.metadata.name`) for them.

 > If `k8sNamespace` is not specified, it can be specified via `kubectl apply` as follows:
 ```bash